Researchers in B.C.

 More useful links and resources

-To learn about dementia-friendly research, find out about the biggest research stories of the past year and get tips on how to spot unreliable research, read our annual research publication, “A focus on research” – 2019 edition, 2020 edition and 2021 edition.
+To learn about dementia-friendly and inclusive research, find out about the biggest research stories of the past year, read our annual research publication, “Focus on research” – 2025 edition.

 Learn more about the Alzheimer Society Research Program here.